majkinetor/TFS/README.md

 Installation
 ============

+On Windows 10 or Powershell 5+ use: `Install-Module TFS`.

-Copy module to the one of the directories listed in `$Env:PSModulePath`.
+To install manually, copy the module to the one of the directories listed in `$Env:PSModulePath`.

 Configuration
 =============